alanng10/class-lang/Docue/Article/Sande/a.md

 followed by Value, followed by limit brace square close token.
 The TypeName can be either IntTypeName or StructTypeName.
 The Value can be either IntValue, IntHexValue, IntSignValue or IntHexSignValue.
+1 derived class is StringTypeName.
+StringTypeName represents builtin string struct type name.
+StringTypeName has syntax that is "string" index word.

 Struct vars types, glob vars types and local vars are declared with Var node.
 Var node syntax starts with "var" index word, followed by TypeName, followed by VarName.